siliconmaze/react-passport-nativereader-sr/_nuggets.md

 ln -s /Users/stever/local-repos/github/react-passport-nativereader-sr
 ```

 We then see the following symlink has relative folder

 ```s
 react-passport-native-reader-sr -> /Users/stever/local-repos/github/react-passport-nativereader-sr
 ```

-This woul dnot work in react-native, I woul dget unable to resolve module, so I decided to reference the live github repo
+This would not work in react-native!
+I would keep getting `unable to resolve module react-passport-nativereader-sr`, so I decided to reference the live github repo as per below

+I changed my project `package.json` to

+`"react-native-passport-reader-sr": "github:siliconmaze/react-passport-nativereader-sr",`

+After that, everything was fine!

 ## References
 Links which I personally read to give some ideas